siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 * twitter
 * chats

-So it's looks like quality of the discussion strongly correlates with **the average message length** **/** **average message frequency** on the respective media.
-Maybe, technology that artificially limits these two variables will help to have more thoughtful and fruitful discussions?
+So it looks like the quality of the discussion correlates with **the average message length** and **average message frequency** on the respective media.
+Maybe, a technology that artificially limits these two variables would help to have more thoughtful and fruitful discussions?

-One solution that came to my attention is so-called ["slow media"](https://en.wikipedia.org/wiki/Slow_media) platforms like [Letter Wiki](https://letter.wiki/) as a modern alternative to mailing lists, or [Threads](https://threads.com/) with a similar concept for B2B.
-They are trying to create a space for meaningful discussions and better decision making by encouraging to email-like style of communication while providing a better UX.
+One potential solution that came to my attention is so-called ["slow media"](https://en.wikipedia.org/wiki/Slow_media) platforms like [Letter Wiki](https://letter.wiki/) as a modern alternative to mailing lists, or [Threads](https://threads.com/), with a similar concept for B2B.
+They are trying to create a space for meaningful discussions and better decision making by encouraging the email-like style of communication while providing a better UX.

 Existent platforms are also trying to mitigate this problem.
 For example, [Telegram introduced "slow mode"](https://techcrunch.com/2019/08/10/telegram-slow-mode-silent-notifications/) for group chats: you can throttle posting frequency down to a specific number of messages per hour.

-I believe there is a broad space of possibilities to solve this problem and a technology that will solve it has a potential to become a new level of social networking on the Internet.
-As Naval Ravikant [once put it](https://twitter.com/naval/status/1099474932260495360), "The people designing the algorithms to shape online debate are now the most powerful people in the world".
-If you have any idea how to do it better, please, share them in comments.
+I believe there is a broad space of possibilities to solve this problem, and a technology that will solve it has the potential to become a new level of social networking. _As Naval Ravikant_ [_once put it_](https://twitter.com/naval/status/1099474932260495360)_, "The people designing the algorithms to shape online debate are now the most powerful people in the world"._

 ***

-[^1]: Amazing how it all started up with messengers and ended up with messengers too.
+\[^1\]: Amazing how it all started up with messengers and ended up with messengers too.